Mizar

 Mizar /'maizɑr/ is a second-magnitude star in the handle of the Big Dipper asterism in the constellation of Ursa Major.
 It has the Bayer designation ζ Ursae Majoris (Latinised as Zeta Ursae Majoris).
 It forms a well-known naked eye double star with the fainter star Alcor (a binary system consisting of Alcor A and Alcor B), and is itself a quadruple star system.
 The Mizar and Alcor system lies about 83 light-years away from the Sun, as measured by the Hipparcos astrometry satellite, and is part of the Ursa Major Moving Group.

 Nomenclature

 ζ Ursae Majoris (Latinised to Zeta Ursae Majoris and abbreviated to ζ UMa or Zeta UMa) is Mizar's Bayer designation.
 It also has the Flamsteed designation 79 Ursae Majoris.

 The traditional name Mizar derives from the Arabic المئزر ALA meaning 'apron; wrapper, covering, cover'.
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
-The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN; which included Mizar for ζ UMa.
+The WGSN's first bulletin in July 2016 included a table of the first two batches of names approved by the WGSN that included Mizar for ζ UMa.
 According to IAU rules, the name Mizar strictly only applies to component Aa, although it is traditionally and popularly used for all four stars making up the double naked-eye star.
 Mizar and Alcor, termed the "horse and rider" by the Arabians, are a good test of minimal vision.